-Dismounts are created with barriers that are 10-15 inches high and are placed in sets of 2 to 4.
-To maintain speed, riders will approach a set of barriers at speed, dismount and begin running while lifting their bikes and jumping over the barriers.
+Dismounts are created with barriers that are 12 inches high and are usually placed in sets of 2.
+Experienced riders will approach a set of barriers at speed, dismount and begin running while lifting their bikes and jumping over the barriers.
 They then set down their bikes, remount on the fly, and resume pedaling.
-Many times barriers will be placed at the base of a small hill called a ‘run-up’ where riders will dismount and shoulder their bike and sprint up the hill, remounting at the top.
+Most of us don't do it as smoothly.
+Some times barriers will be placed at the base of a small hill called a ‘run-up’ where riders will dismount and shoulder their bike and sprint/walk up the hill, remounting at the top.

 Sometimes there are opportunities for racers to grab "hand ups."
 Hand ups are where spectators hold out an object for the racer to grab.
 Some examples are dollar bills, twizzlers, and swag.

 There are specific cyclocross bikes but pretty much any bike will work when competing in Kisscross.
-I (Jason) have used a mountain bike the last few years and still been very competitive.
-Come challenge yourself to compete with the fastest or push yourself to finish.
+Gravel and Cyclocross bikes should be fastest if we do the course well but I (Jason) have used a mountain bike the last few years and still been very competitive.
+Fat bikes, mountain bikes, gravel, cross and tandems are all welcome.

 Michigan Cyclocross Sponsors:

 We want to say THANK YOU to all the racers and spectators that made this Michigan Cyclocross season so exciting!
-We also need to thank our sponsors, we couldn't make it happen without your support!
+Please thank our sponsors, we couldn't make it happen without their support!

 LATEST NEWS + UPDATES